-Other factors responsible for these differences and the consequent domination of quasi-equilibrium convective conditions over the British Isles are hypothesised to include its topography (with higher elevations to the west over Scotland and Wales (Fig. 1)), its position at the end of the extra-tropical storm track, and land-sea interactions around the coastlines; the roles of coastal influences and topography are considered in the next subsection.
+Other factors responsible for these differences and the consequent domination of quasi-equilibrium convective conditions over the British Isles are hypothesised to include its topography (with higher elevations to the west over Scotland and Wales (Figure 1)), its position at the end of the extratropical storm track, and land-sea interactions around the coastlines.
+The roles of coastal influences and topography are considered in the next subsection.

 4.2.
-Spatial variation of the convective adjustment timescale timescale across the British Isles and near continent are shown in Fig. 5.
-CAPE is largest in the continental region included in the model domain and in the south west of the domain (Fig. 5a).
+Spatial variation of the convective adjustment timescale

+The spatial variations in the coarse-grained three-year JJA climatologies of CAPE, precipitation and convective adjustment timescale across the British Isles and near continent are shown in Figure 5.
+CAPE is largest in the continental region included in the model domain and in the southwest of the domain (Figure 5(a)).
 There is a slight meridional CAPE gradient with the highest values in the south; this is linked to the meridional temperature gradient across the UKV domain, due to decreased insolation with increasing latitude.
-Coarse-grained precipitation varies between 0.05 and 0.25 mm hr-1 over the domain before application of the precipitation threshold used in the calculation of the convective adjustment timescale (Fig. 5b).
+Coarse-grained precipitation varies between 0.05 and 0.25 mm h-1 over the domain before application of the precipitation threshold used in the calculation of the convective adjustment timescale (Figure 5(b)).
 The areas with the heaviest precipitation are to the west of the domain and include regions of elevated orography.
-Precipitation here will likely have been enhanced due to the seeder-feeder effect (Bader and Roach 1977).
-Application of the precipitation threshold removes the correlation with orography from the precipitation field (Fig. 5c) and implies that many of the events over the elevated orography were associated with weakly precipitating stratiform cloud rather convection.
+Precipitation here will likely have been enhanced due to the seeder-feeder effect (Bader and Roach, 1977).
+Application of the precipitation threshold removes the correlation with orography from the precipitation field (Figure 5(c)) and implies that many of the events over the elevated orography were associated with weakly precipitating stratiform cloud rather convection.